Kopano-dev/kapi/plugins/grapi/README.md

 `rest*.sock` files in that directory will be used as upstream proxy paths, and all `notify*.sock` files in that directory will be used as upstream proxy paths for the subsription socket API.
-Kopano Groupware Master Fleet Runner (grapi) can be used to provide these sockets.
+Kopano Groupware Master Fleet Runner (GRAPI) can be used to provide these sockets.

 `KOPANO_GRAPI_ALLOW_CORS` is an environment variable which if set to `1` enables CORS (Cross Origin Resource Sharing) HTTP requests and headers so that